BI International Case Competition 2020

 - The competition consists of 12 teams.
 Each team must decide on a name for their team.
 The name must be neutral and give no indication to which school or country the team represents.
 The teams will be divided into three streams.
 A draw will determine which stream the teams will compete in and the order of presenting.

 - Each team has 15 minutes to present, followed by a 15 minutes Q&A session.
 The teams are not allowed to watch each other present.
 The advisors, however, are welcome to watch any of the presenting teams.

 - The best team from each stream will compete in the finale.
+In addition, the winner of the Premier Case, if not otherwise qualified, will compete in the final.
 The teams that do not make it to the finale are allowed to watch the finale.
-The finalist teams are prohibited from making changes to their presentation for the grand finale.
+The finalist teams are prohibited from making changes to their presentation before the grand finale.